Media Molecule: LittleBigPlanet 2, new games, and Sony acquisition (since 2009)

 In October 2016, Media Molecule opened Media Molecule Brighton a 'satellite' (small) studio in Brighton, East Sussex.
 They opened this workspace to accommodate a group of developers who had been commuting to and from their headquarters, allowing them to reduce travel times.
 The venue where the office is located is called the "Lighthouse" and hosts offices for other organisations like Culture24.

 The company announced Dreams, a sandbox video game with a game creation system, at Sony Computer Entertainment's press conference at E3 2015.
 In April 2019, the game was made available via early access, a first for a Sony game.
 In December 2019, Sony announced a February 2020 release date which it met.

 In September 2020, Evans announced he was leaving after serving for 13 years as a technical director at the studio, saying he wanted a break from game development.
 He has since joined Nvidia as a researcher.
 In December 2022, Ettouney announced he was leaving the company in January 2023.

 In April 2023, Media Molecule announced that it would stop supporting Dreams in September of the same year.
 Their future game will not be related to Dreams.
+Healey left the company on 17 April 2023.
 John Beech was announced as the new creative director after Healey's departure.
+Beech has been at the developer since 2009 and has served as a designer, senior principal designer, and finally as a lead designer.

 In October 2023, it was reported that Media Molecule had laid off about 20 employees.
 The company confirmed that layoffs had occurred, but not state how many people were affected.
 This was alongside about 900 layoffs across PlayStation Studios including the closure of London Studio.

 Media Molecule was reportedly near to being closed instead of London Studio.
 In August 2025, it was announced that David Smith had left the company after 20 years.